2017 Human Capital Leadership Forum

 Donovan lives with his wife, Emily, in Pennsylvania’s Lehigh Valley and has three children.

-AOL View Bio »
+Oath View Bio »

 Peter has spent the past eighteen years helping organizations navigate change, develop stronger leaders, and recruit and integrate the Millennial generation into their workforce.
 He began his career in the film / tv industry working on productions as a director and assistant producer.
 He was recognized by the Academy of Motion Pictures in short film, produced an award-winning series on parenting, worked on a list of movies for Hallmark Hall of Fame, and volunteered on development projects in Haiti.